Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

 Within the flat energy band of magic-angle graphene moir\'e systems, the influence of Coulomb interaction gives rise to prominent instabilities, which are commonly described by the spontaneous polarization in the internal flavor degrees of freedom of the moir\'e unit cell, given by spin, valley, and flatband degeneracy ~\cite{Park2021flavour,Zondiner2020cascade,Wong2020cascade}.
 This process results in a reconstructed Fermi surface with well-defined isospin order.
-Since most quantum emergent phases, such as correlated insulators ~\cite{Lu2019SC,Cao2018a,Yankowitz2019SC}, superconductivity ~\cite{Cao2018b,Yankowitz2019SC,Lu2019SC} and topological ferromagnetism ~\cite{Sharpe2019,Serlin2019,Chen20201N2,Polshyn20201N2,Lin2021SOC}, are associated with different forms of flavor polarization, studying the process of flavor polarization, and the resulting isospin order, are essential to understanding the nature of electronic order in graphene moir\'e systems.
+Since most emergent quantum phases, such as correlated insulators ~\cite{Lu2019SC,Cao2018a,Yankowitz2019SC}, superconductivity ~\cite{Cao2018b,Yankowitz2019SC,Lu2019SC} and topological ferromagnetism ~\cite{Sharpe2019,Serlin2019,Chen20201N2,Polshyn20201N2,Lin2021SOC}, are associated with different forms of flavor polarization, studying the process of flavor polarization, and the resulting isospin order, are essential to understanding the nature of electronic order in graphene moir\'e systems.
 Conventionally, experimental efforts rely on the evolution of the energy gap with in-plane magnetic field to determine the underlying isospin configuration.
 Given the requirement of a robust energy gap and well-defined thermal activation behavior, this method is only applicable to insulating states.
 Moreover, the multi-dimensional phase space of isospin order is defined by spin and valley isospin degrees of freedom.
 In the case of simultaneous presence or close competition of different symmetry-breaking orders, which is often the case in magic-angle graphene moir\'e systems, the $B$-dependence of the gap might not be enough to reveal the ground state order.
 This lack of viable experimental methods contributes to the sizable gap in our understanding of the moir\'e flatband.
-For instance, there exists a rigid dichotomy between the significance of intervalley Hund's interaction $J_H$, which couples the electron spin across opposite valleys, and our knowledge of this parameter.
+For instance, intervalley Hund's interaction $J_H$ describes the coupling of electron spins across opposite valleys.
 The value and sign of $J_H$ are crucial for a wide variety of theoretical studies of superconductivity and correlated insulators in magic-angle graphene moir\'e systems ~\cite{Isobe2018tblg,Scheurer2020pairing,Khalaf2021C2T,Christos2020C2T,Kang2021cascades,Khalaf2020collective,Bernevig2021collective,Christos2021,Huang2021paramagnon}.
-However, even the sign of $J_H$ remains unknown, owing to the scarcity of experimental constraints.
+However, even the sign of $J_H$ remains unknown up to now, owing to the scarcity of experimental constraints.